devcontainers/spec/proposals/feature-dependencies.md

 (**) Deprecated Feature identifiers (i.e GitHub Release) are not supported and the presence of this property may be considered a fatal error or ignored.
 For [local Features (ie: during development)](https://containers.dev/implementors/features-distribution/#addendum-locally-referenced), you may also depend on other local Features by providing a relative path to the Feature, relative to folder containing the active `devcontainer.json`.
 This behavior of Features within this property again mirror the `features` object in `devcontainer.json`.

-An example `devcontainer-feature.json` file with a dependency on three other published Features:
+An example `devcontainer-feature.json` file with a dependency on four other published Features:

 ```json
 {